marti-src/marti-profile/README.md

 - 🔭 Welcome to my GitHub profile!

-Click on any of the icons under the <em>Organizations section (left)</em>.
+Click on any of the icons under the <strong>Organizations section (left)</strong>.
 There you'll find collections of my personal projects and the open source contributions I've made, sorted by distribution platform.
 Feel free to take a look around and check out my work!

 If you have any questions or feedback, please don't hesitate to reach out.
 I'm always happy to help and I appreciate any constructive criticism.